- Opera seria in 2 acts

 Vitellia, daughter of the toppled emperor Vitellius (remembered only for his gluttony), persuades her boyfriend Sesto (a woman in drag) to assassinate Titus.
 He fails.
 Titus pardons his friends.

-Quite a few numbers are conventional, but many are fine.
-The short time Mozart had to compose forced him to be succinct.
 The overture is a splendid allegro in C major.
 The first act contains the lovely duet (No. 7), a gentle tender moment as two characters part (they imagine) forever, tinged with melancholy and resignation.
 The sombre finale is punctuated by cries of dismay, and ends in a sombre quintet and chorus of great power that fade away.
 Act II has a majestic andante chorus (No. 15) rather in the manner of Gluck, and two excellent trios.
 Tito’s da capo ‘Se all’impero’ is one of Mozart’s best arias; Vitellia has a moving rondo (‘Non più di fiori’); and the opera ends with a sublime sextet finale.

 Seneca (De Clementia) argues the monarch should be led by logos (universal reason) rather than private passion.
 He defined clemency as humanity and forbearance, rather than pity or unmotivated generosity; it is a rational decision to be humane.
 Seneca identified it as a Stoic and Epicurean virtue, and called it the most human of all virtues, and the most fitting for men (I.3.2).
 The recipient of this advice, Nero, took little heed.